mlobunko/funny-farm/README.md

 <br />

-> Funny Farm is a gamelike application uses voices of animals
+> Funny Farm is a sound application plays voices of animals and shows their kind.

 <div align="center">